-The following procedure describes process of setting "changeover" pressure switches.
-This procedure should only need to be performed if the pressure switches were not within acceptable limits during the performance verification procedure.
+The following procedure describes process of setting the "Changeover" Pressure Switch.
+This procedure should only need to be performed if the Changeover Pressure Switch was not within acceptable limits during the performance verification procedure.

-Changeover pressure switches are normally open type that close when pressure in excess of switch setting is applied.
-When pressure is applied to both banks of manifold, both pressure switches are closed.
-When pressure of "IN USE" bank drops to switch setting, manifold will switch to opposite bank.
-Switches should always be adjusted as pressure decreases.
+The Changeover Pressure Switch is a normally open type that closes when pressure in excess of switch setting is applied.
+When pressure is applied to the Left Bank of manifold, the pressure switch is closed.
+Switch should always be adjusted as pressure decreases.
 If pressure switch can not be set, switch must be replaced.
 Pressure switches are not repairable.
-Refer to Figure 19,20, and 21 for location of components called out in this procedure.
+Refer to Figure 20 for location of components called out in this procedure.

-- 1. Verify at least one liquid container is open on each bank of manifold. - 2.
-Using manual changeover buttons located on overlay, switch manifold to bank whose pressure switch is to be adjusted.
-For example, if pressure switch on right side is to be adjusted, press right arrow located on overlay so that green "IN USE" light on right bank is illuminated. - 3.
-Close liquid container on "IN USE" bank. - 4.
+- 1. Verify at least one liquid container is open on left bank of manifold. - 2.
+Verify left bank green "IN USE" indicator is illuminated. - 3.
+Close all liquid containers on left bank. - 4.
 Slightly open vent valve to create a small flow of gas through manifold.
-Front panel contents gauge for "IN USE" bank should begin to drop.
-Adjust vent valve so that gauge drops very slowly.

-- Note gauge reading when manifold changeover takes place.
-Recommended settings are listed in Table 1, (Changeover Pressure Switch Setting). - 6.
+Left front panel bank pressure gauge should begin to drop.
+Adjust vent valve so that gauge drops very slowly. - 5.
+Note gauge reading when manifold changeover takes place.
+Recommended settings are listed in Table 1 (Changeover Pressure Setting). - 6.
 Close vent valve. - 7.
 If switch adjustment is necessary, slide collar of switch toward wires to access internal adjustment barrel.
 Insert tip of small screwdriver into adjustment barrel and rotate barrel (Figure 24). - 8.
-Slowly open one liquid container on bank of manifold that was just tested. - 9.
-Using manual changeover buttons located on the overlay, switch manifold back to bank that was just tested. - 10.
-Repeat steps 3 through 9 until pressure switch has been set within acceptable limits. - 11.
-Slide pressure switch collar back to original position. - 12.
-Slowly open all containers connected to both banks of manifold.
+Slowly open one liquid container on left bank of manifold. - 9.
+Repeat steps 3 through 8 until pressure switch has been set within acceptable limits. - 10.
+Slide pressure switch collar back to original position. - 11.
+Open all containers on left bank of manifold.

-4.6 Reserve Low Pressure Switch Adjustment
+4.6 Reserve in Use Pressure Switch Adjustment

-The following procedure describes process of setting reserve low pressure switch.
-This procedure should only need to be performed if reserve low switch setting was not within acceptable limits during performance verification procedure.
-Refer to Figure 17 for location of components called out in this procedure.
+The following procedure describes process of setting the "Reserve In Use" Pressure Switch.
+This procedure should only need to be performed if the Reserve In Use Pressure Switch was not within acceptable limits during the performance verification procedure.